Last updated: 11 February 2021

 We also collect data that you may volunteer as of making online purchases, and may consist of details of:

-- In order to effectively process credit or debit card transactions, it may be necessary for the bank or card processing agency to verify your personal details for authorisation outside the European Economic Area (EEA).
-Such information will not be transferred out of the EEA for any other purpose.
+- In order to effectively process credit or debit card transactions, it may be necessary for the bank or card processing agency to verify your personal details for authorisation outside the United Kingdom or European Economic Area (EEA).
+Such information will not be transferred out of the United Kingdom / EEA for any other purpose.

 - Your preferences and use of e-mail updates recorded by e-mails we send you if you select to receive e-mail updates on products and offers.